missuo/FreeGPT35/README.md

 [1]: https://img.shields.io/docker/pulls/missuo/freegpt35?logo=docker

 Utilize the unlimited free **GPT-3.5-Turbo** API service provided by the login-free ChatGPT Web.
 Forked from [https://github.com/skzhengkai/free-chatgpt-api](https://github.com/skzhengkai/free-chatgpt-api).

+> [!NOTICE]
+> **If you are unable to use this project normally, it is most likely due to issues with your IP.
+Your IP has triggered Cloudflare's shield, or has already been banned.
+Please try to change your IP or switch servers on your own.**

 ## Deploy
 ### Node